mgenware/auto-lit-tag-name-map/README.md

-# fx250 (Work in progress)
+# auto-lit-tag-name-map (Work in progress)

-Auto add lit-element custom element name to HTMLElementTagNameMap in TypeScript files.
+Auto set lit-element HTMLElementTagNameMap for TypeScript.